BBVA/apicheck/docs/tools/openApiv2-lint.md

 provide a good API definition some best pactices should be followed.

-A linter is a tool that analizes files written in a specific language looking for incorrect constructions and suspicios or incorrect code.
+A linter is a tool that analizes files written in a specific language looking for incorrect constructions and suspicious or incorrect code.

 This tool accepts an endpoint definition written using OpenAPI v2 as input (provided as an argument or read from standard input) and will output the same